-The second floor was originally designed with 10 guestrooms having separate men and ladies communal bathrooms on opposite ends of the hallway designated for clerks with families.
+The second floor was originally designed with 10 guest rooms with separate men and ladies communal bathrooms on opposite ends of the hallway for clerks with families.
 Unmarried clerks were given more primitive quarters in one of the three bachelors’ bunk rooms on the first floor.
-Three meals a day were originally served downstairs in the basement dining room.
-All the guests shared the spacious first-floor lobby, which served as the living room.
-The area – with its wood floors, timber posts, numerous windows and doors opening to porches on all sides – was, and remains, a breezy retreat.
+Guests could enjoy three meals a day downstairs in the basement dining room.
+All the guests shared the spacious first-floor lobby; with its wood floors, timber posts, numerous windows and doors opening to porches on all sides, the area was, and remains, a breezy retreat.

 The Orchard Inn is on the National Register of Historic Places as the Railway Clerks’ Mountain Home.